John Major: Assessment and legacy

-Writing shortly after he left office, the historian and journalist Paul Johnson wrote that Major was "a hopeless leader" who "should never have been Prime Minister".
-The sentiments echoed that of much of the press at the time, which was generally hostile to Major, especially after Black Wednesday.
-The journalist Peter Oborne was one such figure, though writing in 2017 he stated that he now regrets his negative reporting, stating that he himself and the press in general were "grossly unfair to Major" and that this was motivated at least in part by snobbery at Major's humble upbringing.
-In 2012 Oborne had written that Major's government looks ever more successful as time goes by.
-Oborne singled out Major's achievements in the Northern Irish peace process, boosting the economy, keeping Britain out of the Eurozone, and his reforms of public services as being worthy of praise.
-Others remain unconvinced, however, and, writing in 2011, the BBC's Home editor Mark Easton judged that "Majorism" had made little lasting impact.
+Shortly after Major left office, the historian and journalist Paul Johnson wrote that he was "a hopeless leader" who "should never have been Prime Minister".
+The sentiments echoed those of much of the press at the time, which was generally hostile to Major, especially after Black Wednesday.
+The journalist Peter Oborne was one such figure, though he stated in 2017 that he now regretted his negative reporting, saying that he himself and the press in general were "grossly unfair to Major" and that this was motivated at least in part by snobbery at Major's humble upbringing.
+In 2012 Oborne had written that Major's government looked ever more successful as time went by.
+Oborne singled out Major's achievements in the Northern Irish peace process, in boosting the economy, in keeping Britain out of the eurozone, and in reforming public services as worthy of praise.
+Others remain unconvinced; writing in 2011, the BBC's Home Editor Mark Easton judged that "Majorism" had made little lasting impact.